snoopy3921/AK-mOS---The-simple-RTOS-on-AK-base-kit/README.md

 SYS_PRINT("	THE END!	");
 ```
 ## TODO:
-Add description about software timer.
+- Add description about software timer.
+- Trying to port to MIK32 (first russian microcontroller).